 NB: One of the best pieces of Toronto loft trivia.
 Robert Watson is the only historic Toronto figure to have both his home and his place of business converted to lofts.
 His factory has become the Robert Watson Lofts and his home is now the Lennox Mews Lofts.

 Originally the R. & T. Watson Co. was known for cough drops.
 Their main product was “Watson’s Imperial” cough drops.
 They sued a competitor in 1887 (with J. M. Ridout acting as their lawyer, a relative of the John Ridout that Samuel Jarvis famously killed in a duel) over the name.
 The other company was selling Imperial Cough Candy, one can see what the problem was.
 They also made “Watson’s Cough Drops”, as seen in a text ad in the January 2nd 1892 edition of the GRIP.
 They were even advertising as far away as New Brunswick by 1896, illustrating the reach of their products at the time.
 Their slogan was “Koff No More” and they marketed them towards smokers who had sore throats!

 The tins the cough drops came in were apparently manufactured by a company called Macdonald, but I am not sure who that is.
 The tins are rare these days and seem to be quite collectible.
 You can find them on eBay and Etsy and other antique and collectibles sites.
 History does indicate that cough drops were the biggest item in their inventory, not candy so much.
 At least not in the beginning.

-What really makes me wonder about the period from 1907 to 1975 are all the “ghost” ads on the building.
+I wonder if they rented space to other companies at various times.
+Especially when looking at the ghost ads on the building.
 Wander around the outside and you can make out the remains of many painted advertisements.
 The ones I can read are:

 – Cannon Canadian Co.